SukrutDeshmukh/Data-Analysis-and-Reporting-Software/README.md

 ![Screenshot (652)](https://github.com/SukrutDeshmukh/Data-Analysis-and-Reporting-Software/assets/127339353/f84f8df7-26d1-4e6e-9f8e-f0a12e1f86f7)

-The code is the intellectual property of Limelight IT Research Pvt Ltd, and the individual, Sukrut Deshmukh, who worked on it has permission to share basic concepts and images related to the software created.
+The code is the intellectual property of Limelight IT Research Pvt Ltd, and the individual, Sukrut Deshmukh, who worked on entire software development process  has permission to share basic concepts and images related to the software created.
 However, the actual code cannot be shared on the GitHub due to intellectual property rights.

 # Need of Software: